English Language & Literature A Level

 Our teaching staff are experts within their field, with real life experience of work within their sector

-Applicants should have a minimum of a grade 5 in GCSE English Language or English Literature.
+Applicants should have a minimum of a grade 5 in GCSE English Language and a grade 5 in GCSE English Literature.
 Applicants should also have a minimum of six GCSEs at grades 9-4.

 You will learn the critical, literary and linguistic skills needed to talk and write confidently about writers, speakers and their work.
 You will also develop your creative writing skills by writing from different perspectives and by adapting existing texts.